 From the north platform, the view extends to Yacaaba Head, Cabbage Tree, Boondelbah and Broughton Islands.

-There is a picnic bench at the lookout, so if you brought a lunch or a snack, this is as good a spot as you’ll ever find in Port Stephens to take a break and soak up the view.
-This is why you did the Tomaree Head Summit walk in the first place.
+There is a picnic bench at the lookout, so if you brought a packed lunch or a snack, this is a fantastic spot for a break with the best views in town.

-Humans are not the only beings that enjoy the beautiful spot of Port Stephens.
-Positioned between extensive beaches, the rocky headlands and islands before you are an obvious reference point for migrationg wildlife.
+Humans are not the only beings who enjoy this beautiful bay.
+The rocky headlands and islands joined together by extensive sandy beaches are obvious reference points for migrating wildlife.

-Humpback whales can be sighted from the headland during thier yearly migration between Antarctica and the Great Barrier Reef between late May and late October.
+Humpback whales can be sighted from the headland during their yearly migration between Antarctica and the Great Barrier Reef between late May and late October.

-A few years ago, I took part in seabird surveys on Little Broughton and Little Rock islands with the National Parks and Wildlife Services.
-While we didn’t go to Cabbage Tree Island and didn’t encouter Gould’s petrels, we’ve come across plenty of Wedge-tailed sheawaters and Snow petrels as well as soem Little penguins.
+A few years ago, I took part in a seabird survey on Little Broughton and Little Rock islands with the National Parks and Wildlife Services.
+While we didn’t go to Cabbage Tree Island and didn’t encounter Gould’s petrels, we’ve come across plenty of Wedge-tailed shearwaters and Snow petrels as well as some Little penguins.

 Once you’ve had your fill of the jaw-dropping views, the walk down from the summit is a breeze.
-Once you back at the car park, make sure to swing by Zenith Beach.
+Back at the car park, make sure to swing by Zenith Beach.
 It is the first sandy beach you saw from the summit and it is stunning.
 And it’s a two-minute walk from the car park.